YinHK-gameDev/unity-learn/lighting/lights.md

 To apply a cookie to a Light in Unity, assign a texture to the Cookie field of a a Light component.

 Cookies may support different features depending on the render pipeline you are using.
-Cookies are an efficient way of simulating complex lighting effects with minimal or no runtime performance impact.
-Effects you can simulate with cookies include caustics, soft shadows, and light shapes.
+Cookies are an efficient way of simulating complex lighting effects with minimal or **no runtime performance impact**. **Effects** you can **simulate with cookies include caustics, soft shadows, and light shapes**.

 #### Enabling and disabling baked cookies
 > For Projects created in Unity 2020.1 or above, baked cookies are enabled for Baked Lights